KC7-Foundation/kc7_data/mcjwalker/README.md

 Finally, in line 4, we add another pipe character ( | ) and then use the count operator to count the results of lines 1-3 of the query.

-5.  🤔How many distinct senders were seen in the email logs from scavengers-r-us.org?
+5.  🤔 How many distinct senders were seen in the email logs from scavengers-r-us.org?

 **Tracking Down a Click: OutboundNetworkEvents Data**